 Why You Need One

-So your family/friends/business associates don’t spend the next decade fighting, in court and possibly in person...with fists.
+It's important to have a will so that your family/friends/business associates don’t spend the next decade fighting, in court and possibly in person...with fists.
 The fights can get even uglier if you have young kids, or lots of money and property, or both.

 Example of why picking a guardian is so important: If you don’t want your irresponsible brother raising your kids, and you don’t make it clear in your Will, and he’s the closest relative your kids have if you die, then the courts will most like give him your kids.
-If you want your responsible cousin to be the guardian, and put it in your Will, then there’s nothing your brother can do about it.
+If you want your responsible cousin to be the guardian, and put it in your Will--then there’s nothing your brother can do about it.

 Decisions You Have To Make